3 Things You’ll See On Our Alaska Expeditions

 Let’s take a look at three things you’ll find in abundance in Alaska.

 In a place which boasts a population density of just over one person for every square mile, there is sure to be endless space in which wildlife can roam free.
 Whilst brown and black bears prowl the lands, occasionally swiping a fish from a nearby stream; eagles hover overhead, patiently waiting to pounce.
-The land is also home to other animals, such as mountain goats, weasels, and pine martins.
+The land is also home to other animals, such as mountain goats, weasels, and pine martens.

 However, it is at sea that you will possibly have your most memorable interaction with the Alaskan wildlife.
 This is one of the best places in the world for whale watching and so the chances are pretty high that you’ll see these majestic animals breaching the waters surrounding your ship.
 There’s also likely to be seals playing along the coasts and perching on the ice floes, as well as orcas and sea lions amongst the waves.